aldrinprofile/github-study/README.md

 # Paragraphs
-to create a  paragraph use blank don't use space to create paragraph from start
+to create a  paragraph use blank
+Don't use space to create paragraph from start